 School of Art, Architecture, + Design The School houses fourteen different areas in art, architecture, design, and merchandising.
 Students are encouraged to learn collaboratively and across-disciplines, while immersing themselves in a particular area of study.
 Additionally, the school’s positioning as part of the College of Arts and Sciences allows the School to equip graduates with the insights and values of a classical liberal arts education.

 First Destination refers to the the post-graduation status of students within 6 months following graduation from the College of Arts + Sciences.
 Graduates of the College of Arts + Sciences pursue a variety of destinations beyond traditional employment with an organization, including graduate school, artistic endeavors, entrepreneurial opportunities, and service, among others.

 The list of employers featured here is based on information reported by students or employers to the College of Arts + Sciences or employment data that is made publicly-available by students.
 The list is formulated based on the most-commonly reported hiring employers.
+Employing organizations are only displayed below if more than one student has been hired by the organization for the selected graduation year(s).
 However, College of Arts + Sciences students take positions with companies of all sizes, including many small businesses and organizations.